 USDM DigitalTM is a consultancy and marketing services company developing highly effective strategies in the public sector for travel and economic development, having worked with more than 110 destinations.
 USDM DigitalTM works in the private sector for travel, retail, luxury lifestyle and consumer product companies.
 The company creates impact through business insights, branding, customer engagement and digital advertising.
 USDM DigitalTM is a trademark of USDM LLC (Universal Standards for Digital Marketing, LLC) which has an Austin, Texas headquarters, a Canadian office in Toronto, Ontario and a global reach with clients worldwide. www.usdmdigital.com

 Why Engage USDM DigitalTM?

-USDM DigtalTM has applied digital strategies to business practices for more than 20 years.
+USDM DigitalTM has applied digital strategies to business practices for more than 20 years.
 The company can identify, reach, engage and motivate target customers in a highly competitive marketplace to drive conversions.
-Performance measurement and value creation are a focus of every USDM DigtalTM program.
+Performance measurement and value creation are a focus of every USDM DigitalTM program.